queenofdowntime/queenofdowntime.github.io/blog/hiking-in-cairngorms.md

 After an hour of this, nerves frayed and yet still grinning like an idiot, I was increasingly worried that my tent poles would not survive much longer.
-The [MSR Hubba Hubba NX](https://www.msrgear.com/ie/tents/backpacking-tents/hubba-hubba-nx-2-person-backpacking-tent/06204.html) is well know for being pretty much perfect for everything _except_ for how it holds up in wind.
+The [MSR Hubba Hubba NX](https://www.msrgear.com/ie/tents/backpacking-tents/hubba-hubba-nx-2-person-backpacking-tent/06204.html) is well known for being pretty much perfect for everything _except_ for how it holds up in wind.
 By this point I had resigned myself to a sleepless night, because even without the extraordinary noise, lying in the dark watching your shelter and only means of defence against the elements flex and bend to near breaking point around you doesn't exactly induce calm.